Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 - [ ] emailJS create top 3 variable costs

+- [ ] Create settings button to select which parameters will be used

 - [ ] Add house value - link to calculator for house worth

 - [ ] use javascript if code to change the color in the reports - red for negative and green for positive